camunda/camunda-docs-manual/content/introduction/telemetry.md

   }
 }
 ```
-The received data also includes a hashed IP address from which the data is received.
+The received data also includes a hashed IP address from which the data is sent.
 That data is processed to filter duplicated data and detect malicious access.
 No other information will be included in that report.
 Furthermore, this report will be sent exactly once on the first run of your installation.
 In case you disabled telemetry explicitly or did not configure it at all, this is the only report that will ever be sent to Camunda.